-An FMI that is part of a larger entity faces additional risk considerations compared to stand-alone FMIs.
+An FMI that is part of a larger entity faces additional risk considerations compared to standalone FMIs.
 While there are potential benefits from integrating services into one large entity, including potential risk reduction benefits, integrated entities could face additional risks such as a greater degree of general business risk.
 Examples of how this could occur include the following:

-- losses in one function may spill-over to the entity's other functions; - the consolidated entity may face high combined exposures across its functions; and - the consolidated entity may face exposures to the same participants across its functions.
+losses in one function may spill-over to the entity's other functions; losses in one function may spin-over to the entity's other functions, the consolidated entity may face high combined exposures across its functions; and ш the consortated entity may face high combined exposures across its functions, and the consolidated entity may face exposures to the same participants across its the consolidated entity may face exposures to the same participants across its Sanations. functions.